Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

 Installing the required software
 ---------------

-The Robo R1+ Plus comes with a USB stick (or SD Card).
+The Robo R1+ Plus comes with an SD Card.
 On this is the software required to run the Robo R1+ Plus.
 Take these steps to install and connect your printer.

-1. Plus USB stick (or SD Card) into your computer.
+1. Plus SD Card into your computer.
 2. Click on the Windows or Mac folder depending on which operating system you have.
 3. Choose MatterControl setup to begin installing MatterControl Software on your computer.